Getting Involved & Supporting Fruitslice

 - Anyone creating work that other publications might consider “too much,” “too niche,” or “too radical”

-- Writers exploring identity without performing it
+- Writers exploring identity

 - Artists creating within communities rather than in isolation